 In February 2017, the California Institute for Regenerative Medicine ("CIRM") awarded the Company funds of up to \$12.2 million to support the T-Rex Study.
-The funding will be based upon the achievement of certain milestones related to the proportion of subjects enrolled in California, as well as manufacturing and development costs incurred in California.
-In March 2018, CIRM calculated the precise amount of the funding award as \$8.1 million, based on the actual number of subjects enrolled in California.
-The Company received \$5.7 million in initial funding in May 2017, and a \$1.9 million milestone payment in December 2017,

-\$0.3 million progress payment in March 2018, and \$200,000 progress payment in May 2019, of which the total will be amortized over the estimated award period through July 2020 as a reduction to the related research and development expenses.
-As of December 31, 2019, \$1.6 million of the funding received is recorded in accrued liabilities, representing the amount expected to be recognized over the next 12 months.
-During the years ended December 31, 2019 and December 31, 2018, the Company amortized and recognized a \$2.7 million and \$2.6 million credit to research and development related to CIRM funds received.
+The funding is based upon the achievement of certain milestones related to the proportion of subjects enrolled in California, as well as manufacturing and development costs incurred in California.
+Based on the actual number of subjects enrolled in California, the total amount of funding was revised to \$8.6 million, of which \$8.2 million has been received through the grant project period completion.
+The Company received \$5.7 million in initial funding in May 2017, a \$1.9 million milestone payment in December 2017, a \$0.3 million progress payment in March 2018, and a \$0.2 million progress payment in May 2019, of which the total was amortized over the estimated award period through July 2020 as a reduction to the related research and development expenses, with the final true up payment of \$46 thousand received in September 2020 and recorded as a reduction to the related research and development expenses.
+During the year ended December 31, 2020 and December 31, 2019, the Company amortized and recognized \$1.6 million and \$2.7 million in credits, respectively, in research and development related to CIRM funds received.